abhayagiri/beginning-our-day/manuscripts/lpp.md

 and cultivation of skillful qualities.
 The material realm will then become a more harmonious and pleasant place in which to live.

-# The Underlying Tendencies Associated with Feeling
+# Underlying Tendencies Associated with Feeling

 ## Luang Por Pasanno